Harina P.A.N.

 Harina P.A.N.—abbreviation for Producto Alimenticio Nacional (Spanish), or National Food Product (English)—is the first brand of boiled maize flour in Venezuela.
 The brand itself became a synecdoche, as it became a noun commonly used to indicate any similar maize flour.

 Usage

-Harina P.A.N. is used to make the maize flour dough also known as "masa de arepa" or "Masarepa", which is used to make Venezuelan dishes such as arepas, hallacas, empanadas, bollos Pelons, and several Venezuelan dishes.
-Harina PAN is commonly found in varieties made from white and yellow corn.
-It contains no additives or gluten and is considered suitable for those with restricted diets.
+Harina P.A.N. is used to make maize flour dough, also known as "masa de arepa" or "masarepa", which is used to prepare Venezuelan dishes such as arepas, hallacas, empanadas, bollos pelones, and other Venezuelan dishes.
+Harina P.A.N. is commonly available in varieties made from white and yellow corn.
+It contains no additives or gluten and is considered suitable for people with dietary restrictions.

 History

 The traditional preparation of arepa flour is very labor-intensive, requiring soaking, dehusking, and drying maize before pounding it in a large mortar.

 Precooked arepa flour was invented in the 1950s by Dr. Luis Caballero Mejías, a Venezuelan engineer who used the profits from his patent to finance a Technical Schools system.

 In 1954, the Venezuelan beer and malted drinks company Empresas Polar developed an industrial production method, launching the brand in 1960.
 Its spokesmen said that had been the idea of Czech master brewer Carlos Roubicek, one of the first employees of the Polar Brewery, and Juan Lorenzo Mendoza Quintero, son of the founder Lorenzo Mendoza Fleury, taking advantage of the Remavenca machinery and the corn flakes manufactured in that plant to improve the beer flavor.
 In fact, Empresas Polar does not accredit Luis Caballero Mejías, for the development of the process that served for the production of maize flour.

 The brand name Harina P.A.N. was proposed by Empresas Polar's then President and Chairman of the Board Carlos Eduardo Stolk.
 He selected the acronym "P.A.N.", in Spanish "Producto Alimenticio Nacional", or in English, "National Food Product", "to represent a food product for mass consumption for all Venezuelans."

 The original slogan was "Se Acaba la piladera", which means "No more pounding".
 The marketing has remained essentially unchanged since then.
 The precooked flour was later mass-produced and sold in larger quantities.